top of page

 Allan & Clara

-Tour Tracker Grand Tours is our flagship, award-winning, 5-Star mobile app that provides unmatched live coverage of the Tour de France, Giro d'Italia, Vuelta a España and 25+ other World Tour races, Monuments and Spring Classics.
+Tour Tracker Pro Cycling is our flagship, award-winning, 5-Star mobile app that provides unmatched live coverage of the Tour de France, Giro d'Italia, Vuelta a España and 25+ other World Tour races, Monuments and Spring Classics.
 It is available for iPhone, iPad and Android devices.

-Tour Track Grand Tours has over 100 exclusive features that provide cycling fans with the ultimate companion to following pro cycling races.
+Tour Track Pro Cycling has over 100 exclusive features that provide cycling fans with the ultimate companion to following pro cycling races.
 Just a small list of those features includes:

 • Live GPS tracking of the race on interactive course maps and profiles.

-• Live multi-media commentary from renowned cycling reporter Clara Beard.
+• Live multi-media commentary from cycling reporters Peter Cossins & Clara Beard.

 • Live mid-race results for every sprint and climb, with a virtual leaderboard.